Magisk-Modules-Repo/IPControl/README.md

         [--info]        Print battery information and ACSwitch settings.

+Note that ACSwitch does not print anything but errors, if any, on terminal, thus if everything is working as expected, you will find nothing on terminal screen.

 ## Support

 Just ask me your concern in detail in [this Telegram group](https://t.me/joinchat/JUfXGwuAuzKxo5boALVf1w)